rebelot/heirline.nvim/cookbook.md

 local Space = { provider = " " }
 ```

-Assembling your favorite components and doing last-minute adjustmens is easy!
+Assembling your favorite components and doing last-minute adjustments is easy!

 ```lua